genepi/cloudgene/docs/daemon/configuration.md

 ## Database connection

-Cloudgene uses default a embedded H2 database to store meta data about jobs and users:
+Cloudgene uses an embedded H2 database to store meta data about jobs and users:

 ```yaml
 database: